 In addition, the audio quality of the Logitech is much better than the Dell webcam.
 The Dell webcam's microphone is disabled by default.
 According to Dell, you must enable the setting through the Dell Peripheral Manager (DPeM) software first.
 And the software is only compatible with Mac and Windows.

-Today I will be reviewing the AEG 8000 Series AP81A25ULT Cordless Vacuum Cleaner - Bronze.
-I needed a new vacuum cleaner since I move to a new property.
+Today, I will be reviewing the AEG 8000 Series AP81A25ULT Cordless Vacuum Cleaner - Bronze.
+I needed a new vacuum cleaner since I moved to a new property.

 Pros: